2i2i/tokenomics/README.md

 none of the tokens can be frozen or clawed back.

-50% of the tokens are allocated for strategic actions. this will include giving tokens to the team, strategic partnerships, seed sale, public sales. the owner of these 50% is initially the creator. the creator can reduce this % anytime they want, but there do not have power to increase it ever.
+50% of the tokens are allocated for strategic actions. this will include giving tokens to the team, strategic partnerships, seed sale, public sales. the owner of these 50% is initially the creator. the creator can reduce this % anytime it wants, but it does not have power to increase the % ever.

 the other 50% start out in the treasury and are used for the ecosystem. this includes rewarding coins for e.g. using or promoting 2i2i, for staking, for adding value in any way.